-The document number is the bottom right footer of all pages containing an issue date.
+The document number is located on the bottom right section of the footer of all pages containing an issue date.
 Revisions of IM documents have the same number as the original document.
-The NRR IM coordinator is responsible for assigning numbers for new IM documents. ffice IM coordinators and NRR document originators will send a request to the NRR IM coordinator to reserve numbers for new IM documents before the document issuing package is prepared.
+The NRR IM coordinator is responsible for assigning numbers for new IM documents.
+Office IM coordinators (NMSS/NSIR) and NRR document originators will send a request to the NRR IM coordinator to reserve numbers for new IM documents before the document issuing package is prepared.

-0040-0 REFERENCES
+0040-09 REFERENCES